 What motivated me to finally undertake the project was the knowledge that the large open field to the east of Fourmilab which has been a hay-mow for time immemorial was soon to be built up with three houses.
 This would wreck the open view in that direction (which is one of the few which isn't blocked by trees), and render a photo shoot done after all the building was complete distinctly uninteresting.
 However, a time-lapse movie which showed the construction in progress would have its own intrinsic interest, documenting how Swiss residential construction was done at the start of the twenty-first century and illustrating the relentless advance of urbanisation, in this case gobbling up land which has been devoted to agriculture since the days of the Roman Empire.

 These are big files, and depending on the speed of your Internet connection, load on the hosting site, and congestion along the way, may take a long time to download.
-It is, therefore, an excellent idea to save the file to your local hard drive (with most browsers, by right-clicking the link and then choosing the appropriate menu item), then playing the local copy.
-That way, if you wish to play the movie several times, you needn't endure (nor burden the Internet and hosting site with) a lengthy download every time.
-The Windows Media Player .avi edition is encoded with the Microsoft MPEG-4 version 2 video CODEC and MP3 audio.
-It should play on almost any Windows system with Microsoft Media Player, and on Linux/Unix systems with applications such as MPlayer and Totem.
-The QuickTime movies were created with Apple QuickTime 7 Pro on Windows XP using the H.264 video CODEC and AAC 128 Kb audio, and may be played on Linux with MPlayer (but not Totem, at least as of version 1.0.4).
+It is, therefore, an excellent idea to save the file to your computer (with most browsers, by right-clicking the link and then choosing the appropriate menu item), then playing the local copy.
+That way, if you wish to play the movie several times, you needn't endure (nor burden the Internet with) a lengthy download every time.
+Ten years after this movie was made, the Web still hasn't settled on video standards that work everywhere.
+The formats above are listed in order of their likelihood to work on your machine, operating system, and application.

 There is a tremendous amount of detail in this movie: little things you may miss as the frames advance one day per second.
 Many film buffs long dreamt of the opportunity of scrutinising cinema classics on a Moviola, and rejoiced when laserdiscs and later digital video easily permitted frame by frame examination.
 Present-day computer media players are surprisingly primitive in this regard; it seems ridiculously difficult to single-frame step and jog/shuttle movies with them.
 (Of course, I'm not using fancy commercial video production software, but then neither are the vast majority of the audience.)